 As it scans the room, it divides the area into smaller “sections” to make cleaning more efficient.
 There’s an option to go over the area up to three times if you want a more thorough clean.

-The obstacle avoidance system gives this robot the ability to avoid obstacles that meet a certain criteria when it comes to size.
+The obstacle avoidance system gives this robot the ability to avoid obstacles within a size threshold.

-I’ve tested it extensively and does an excellent job of avoiding stuff like shoes, slippers and weighing scale.
+I’ve tested it extensively and does an excellent job of avoiding stuff like shoes, slippers and weighing scales.

 I ran the S6 MaxV through a gamut of tests on hard floors and carpets to see how well it picks up different types of debris.